Characterizing topological order by the information convex: The main results

-Previously, $\Sigma(\Omega_2)$ already demonstrates the anyon condensation on the gapped boundary\cite{2012CMaPh.313..351K,2012arXiv1211.4644K,2017CMaPh.355..645C,Hung2015}.
-Here we discuss a unique consequence of boundary anyon condensation rules of non-Abelian topological orders, where the information convex $\Sigma(\Omega_3)$ for subsystem $\Omega_3$ (see FIG.\ref{Convex_3}) can have \emph{infinite} extremal points.
+Previously, $\Sigma(\Omega_2)$ already demonstrates the anyon condensation on the gapped boundary \cite{2012CMaPh.313..351K,2012arXiv1211.4644K,2017CMaPh.355..645C,Hung2015}.
+Here we discuss a unique consequence of boundary anyon condensation rules of non-Abelian topological orders, where the information convex $\Sigma(\Omega_3)$ for subsystem $\Omega_3$ (see Fig. \ref{Convex_3}) can have an \emph{infinite} number of extremal points.